Be More. Be MAGIS!

 Magis helped me realize so much about myself, others, and the community through the lenses of Leadership and Social Justice.
 Because of Magis, I do not hesitate to speak my mind, be more courageous with facing new ideas and changes in my life, and how important teamwork is in daily life.

 Lexy Anderson, 2017 Fellow

-"The Magis Emerging Leadership Program is an amazing opportunity for students in many different ways.
-The program allows students to immerse themselves in a self-reflecting, calming environment, which is an opportunity for students to understand more about themselves and their future at USF.
-The program also successfully aids students in developing better leadership skills, as well as pushing them to try new things."
+"The Magis Emerging Leadership Program is an amazing opportunity for us in many different ways.
+The program allowed us to immerse ourselves in an introspective, calming environment, which gave us the opportunity to understand more about ourselves and our future at USF.
+The program also successfully aided us in developing better leadership skills, as well as pushing us to try new things."